sondopia/PGP/README.md

+If you care about your privacy and mine encrypt your emails using my public PGP Key

 Email: d7e1243d@opayq.com

-If you care about your privacy and mine and want to send me an email encrypt it using my public PGP Key

 KeyID: '9DF6D499'
 Fingerprint: '17CD854A2267B1DECAAC600960ECE5569DF6D499'

 Get it here:

 GitHub - https://github.com/sondopia/PGP

 Or copy the key below and save it as "sondopia.asc"